Maude Lebois is a partner in the International Arbitration practice.

-Maude features in Who’s Who Legal: Arbitration – Future Leaders 2019, which notes that she “is a well-recognised name in the French arbitration market where she stands out for her impressive work handling Africa-related disputes.”
+Maude features in Who’s Who Legal: Arbitration – Future Leaders 2020, which notes that “she is held in high esteem by sources who say she really ‘fights for her clients and is always courteous with opposing counsel’”.
+The 2019 edition noted that Maude “is a well-recognised name in the French arbitration market where she stands out for her impressive work handling Africa-related disputes”.
 She is recognized as a “next generation lawyer” in The Legal 500: Algeria – Foreign Firms 2019.
 She also features in Jeune Afrique’s ranking of the 50 most influential business lawyers in francophone Africa in 2018.

 - Sonatrach, Respondent in an ICC arbitration in Geneva brought by Saipem SpA and Saipem Contracting Algérie SpA.
 The dispute arose from an EPC contract for the construction of gas liquefaction facilities.
 Algerian law applied.
 Over €2.6 billion was at stake.

 - An international organization, Claimant in an ICC arbitration against a consortium of European contractors.
 The dispute arises from a FIDIC contract for the upgrading of sewerage and water distributions networks and associated pumping stations.